 Fantasizing is a language practice.
 Thus, Iggy Lond Malmborg invites to a piece fully consisting of words (or the possible lack of them).
 With this new solo he explores a toned-down and less explanatory style than in the earlier works.
 The result is a piece that mainly takes place within the audience imagination, through affirmation of- or resistance against suggested motives; a phantasmatic imagery ranging from the most arbitrary kind to the darkest places of human imagination.

-Iggy Lond Malmborg (1987) is an actor and performance maker based in Malmö, Sweden.
+Iggy Lond Malmborg (1987) is an actor and performance maker based in Malmö and Tallinn.
 Though a formation in traditional acting (the Theatre academy of Malmö) his pieces span over a wide range of aesthetics and styles, both solo and collaborative work.
 His main artistic interest is to use the performance event as a model onto which the pieces discourse directly can be applied.
 By using strategies that can be compared to minimalism, he sheds light on the politics of theatre and read it as a hierarchical machine with (unconscious) patterns of inclusion and exclusion.

 NB!
 The performance contains explicit language that can be perceived as offensive and is not suitable for minors under the age of 18.